 Every person who wishes to enter the US for business purposes or for tourism purposes may have to apply for a US visa.
 Exempt from this requirement are the countries under the Visa Waiver Program (VWP), who instead have to apply online for an Electronic Travel Authorization.

-People who qualify to apply for a Travel Authorization do not need to attend an interview.
+People who qualify to apply for an Electronic System for Travel Authorization do not need to attend an interview.

 However, those who apply for a US visa, from the age of 14 to the age of 79, have to attend an in-person interview at the US embassy or consulate in their country.